jdpurcell/naqt/README.md

 ## Limitations
 * The full version number (major.minor.patch, no wildcards) must be specified.
-* Cannot install modules that were moved to extensions in Qt 6.8 such as `qtwebengine` and `qtpdf`.
 * Cannot install Qt tools, source code, documentation, or examples.
 * When cross-compiling (e.g. WASM, Android, iOS), Qt must be installed in a single step with `--autodesktop` for the patching to work properly. `install-qt-action` always passes this flag; just avoid separate steps for the host and target installs.
+* Extensions such as `qtwebengine` and `qtpdf` are not installable when cross-compiling.
 * WASM can only be installed for Qt 6.7 or newer.

 If you need any of these features, use the excellent [aqtinstall](https://github.com/miurahr/aqtinstall) instead.